Undergraduate study in Geography

 What can you study in Geography?

 Geographers ask questions about society and the environment.
-They study the naturalprocesses of the physical environment, as well as the activities and consequences of humans in this environment.
+They study the natural processes of the physical environment, as well as human activities and their environmental consequences.

 Structuring your undergraduate programme in Geography

 Explore the undergraduate courses you can take for a major in Geography.

 Where can undergraduate study in Geography take you?

 A Geography degree is more than a passport to a wide range of careers; it gives graduates an edge.
 Many of our graduates use their training directly in the workplace, while others find that their broad education and flexible skills are in high demand in the job market.
 Geographers can be found working in a wide range of occupations in an equally wide range of organisations.
 In recent years, Geography graduates have found careers in the following areas:

 - Environmental and resource management

 - Geographic Information Science